 Idea 2.
 Baby blanket with a mitered border

 This is a baby blanket with a wide binding along the edges.
 The corners have a mitered look which makes the corners sharp and less bulky.
-You can use a fabric piece for the binding which is suitable in color combinations and fabric pattern to the main fabric.
+You can use a fabric piece for the binding which is suitable in color combination and fabric pattern to the main fabric.

 Cut out a square fabric piece for the blanket of 45 inch and a fabric strip which is 5 inches wide and length equalling the perimeter of your fabric piece plus some 4 inches or so as an overlap.

 You will be binding the edge with this fabric strip.